-We produce three different kinds of Baader AstroSolar™ Solar filter films and additionally Baader TurboFilm™ for protecting your optics
+We produce three different kinds of Baader AstroSolar® Solar filter films and additionally Baader TurboFilm™ for protecting your optics

 In the following we explain the differences in using these filters.
-For information about the optical and technical properties of the telescope films (AstroSolar™Safety Film and AstroSolar™ Photo Film) turn to the section: general technical information
+For information about the optical and technical properties of the telescope films (AstroSolar® Safety Film and AstroSolar® Photo Film) turn to the section: general technical information

-This patened film is being produced for visual and photographic solar observation at high magnification.
-AstroSolar Safety Film is best suited for precision work with all astronomical telescopes and binoculars – just as well as for all photographic camera- and tele-lenses
+The patened Baader AstroSolar® Safety Film 5.0 is being produced for visual and photographic solar observation at high magnification (with additional optics).
+AstroSolar® Safety Film is best suited for precision work with all astronomical telescopes and binoculars – just as well as for all photographic camera- and tele-lenses

-When using AstroSolar™ Safety Film – mounted in front of your optics – you can image the Sun and safely look through the viewfinder of your camera – or you can directly look into the Sun with telescopes and binoculars at any suitable magnification.
+When using AstroSolar® Safety Film 5.0 – mounted in front of your optics – you can image the Sun and safely look through the viewfinder of your camera – or you can directly look into the Sun with telescopes and binoculars at any suitable magnification.

-The optical density of OD 5.0 means that solar radiation intensity is being reduced to 1 : 100 000 of the initial value.
+AstroSolar® Safety Film 5.0 reduces the intensity of solar radiation by 99,999% to a factor of 1 : 100 000 of the initial value.
 Multiple coating processes on both sides of the carrier film are adding up during production to result in a perfectly uniform filtering result and help in neutralizing the effect of microscopic pores in the coating hat plague conventional glass solar filters which are commonly only coated on one side of the glass.

-One single layer of AstroSolar™ Safety Film is perfectly apt to enable production of a safe solar-filter, suitable to supply highest contrast and sharpness in combination with your telescope or camera tele-lens.
-We produce this diffraction limited filter material since more than 15 years.
+One single layer of AstroSolar® Safety Film is perfectly apt to enable production of a safe solar-filter, suitable to supply highest contrast and sharpness in combination with your telescope or camera tele-lens.
+We produce this diffraction limited filter material for more than 25 years.

-This film has no added treatments to attain fine-optical properties necessary for high magnification work.
-It is not suited to being used for telescopes or camera lenses.
+AstroSolar® Silver/Gold has no added treatments to attain fine-optical properties necessary for high magnification work.
+It is not suited to being used in combination with telescope, binoculars, spotting scopes or camera lenses.

 Why don’t we use this film for telescopes – a simple answer: